LAStools/LAStools/bin/lasinfo_README.md

 -set_start_of_waveform_data_packet_record [n]: CAREFUL! sets the start of waveform data packet record field of the LAS header to [n] without checking whether this will corrupt the file

 ### Basics
--cores [n]: process multiple inputs on [n] cores in parallel
+-cores [n]      : process multiple inputs on [n] cores in parallel
+-h, -help       : print help output
+-v, -verbose    : verbose output (print extra information)
+-vv             : very verbose output (print even more information)
+-silent         : only output on errors or warnings -quiet          : no output at all
+-force          : continue, even if serious warnings occur
+-errors_ignore  : continue, even if errors occur (if possible).
+Use with caution!
+-print_log_stats: print additional log statistics
--cpu64    : start 64 bit executable (instead of default 32 bit executable)
+-cpu64          : force 32bit version to start 64 bit in multi core (obsolete)
--fail     : fail if license expired or invalid
 -gui            : start with files loaded into GUI
--h        : print help output
--quiet    : nothing reported in console
--v        : verbose output (print extra information)
 -version        : reports this tool's version number
--wait     : wait for <ENTER> in the console at end of process

 ## Module arguments